DPCscience/SFSI/inst/md/penalized_FI.md

 fm1 <- SFI(G,y,h2,trn,tst,subset=c(j,nChunks),saveAt="testSFI",nCores=5)
 ```

-Providing `saveAt` parameter will generate files `.RData` and `.bin` where outputs are saved.
+Providing `saveAt` parameter will generate `.RData` files where outputs are saved.
+Regression coefficients
+are separatelly saved as binary (`*.bin`) files.
 Results of all chunks can be gathered after completion using function `collect`.

 ```r
 fm <- collect('testSFI')